-Your instructor will have grades posted online within 2 weeks of the submission deadline, if the assignment was submitted on time.
+Your instructor will do their best to have grades posted online within 2 weeks of the submission deadline, if the assignment was submitted on time.
 Once your assignments are marked you can view your grades on the course website by selecting Grades from the Tools dropdown menu on the navbar.
 Your course will remain open to you for seven days following the last day of the final exam period.

 Final grades will be available at the end of the semester.
-Students can access their final grade by logging into WebAdvisor (using your U of G central ID).
+Students can access their final grade by logging into WebAdvisor (using your U of G central I.D.).